-The gardens opening range from small-town gardens to larger country landscapes with sweeping vistas.
-Wonderful old favourites such as Markdale and Binda Mill will open for viewing again this year and will be complemented along the trail by a carefully selected mix of new privately owned gardens, each of which showcases the owners’ love of planting whilst reflecting the different set of desires they each have for their hidden landscapes.
+Eleven beautiful gardens will open this year for the Crookwell Garden Festival on 4 and 5 November.
+The gardens range from small-town gardens to larger country landscapes with sweeping vistas.
+Wonderful favourites such as Markdale and Kiloren will open for viewing again this year and they will be complemented by new privately owned gardens, each of which showcases the owners’ love of planting while reflecting the different designs they each have for their gorgeous landscapes.

-It is a cool climate area sited at 700 to 1100 metres above sea level that, whilst challenging, makes for superb garden development when the right cool climate plants are combined.
+It is a cool climate region with deep, fertile soils situated at 700 to 1100 metres above sea level that, while sometimes challenging, makes for superb garden development when the right cool climate plants are combined.

-The gardens opening for 2020 are a wonderful representation of what can be achieved in any garden, large or small, with vision, creative expression and a desire to connect with nature.
+The 2023 host gardens will be a wonderful representation of what can be achieved in any garden, large or small, with vision, creative expression and a desire to connect with nature.